Updated August 16, 2021.

 Why make a gluebook?

-Or if you have a huge stash of vintage photos, scrapbook paper, and printed ephemera, gluebooks can be a great way to use them up and free up some space in your studio.
+Or if you have a huge stash of vintage photos, bits of scrapbook paper, and random ephemera, gluebooks can be a great way to use them up and free up some space in your studio.

 You can use paper things from around your house, photos or images you’ve printed from online resources, or even scrapbook paper and professionally-printed ephemera.